Face DetectorFace Detector API

 Authentication

-The Face Detector API API requires authentication via API key.
+The Face Detector API requires authentication via API key.
 Include your API key in the request header:

 Required Header